gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 ![Embedded Tensorboard in Colab](/images/colab-tensorboard.png){: .align-center}

 ## 10. Gauge resource limits
 Colab provides the following specs for their free and pro versions.
-Based on your use case, you can switch to the pro version at $10/month if you need a better runtime, GPU and memory.
+Based on your use case, you can switch to the pro version at $10/month if you need a better runtime, GPU, and memory.

 |Version|GPU|GPU Ram|RAM|Storage|CPU Cores|Idle Timeout|Maximum Runtime|
 |---|---|---|---|---|---|---|---|